blackcat91/hotpick-react/README.md

 # Please do not use the data generated as financial advice!

 Data from IEX is test data.

-You can use it using your own token if you like.
+You can use it using your own token if you like by\
+generating scores in your own data base using the [Momentum Ranker](https://github.com/blackcat91/Momentum-Ranker) and populating and connecting it to your mongoDB or any database of your choice.

 ## Available Scripts